-Nestled in Rome’s leafy, upmarket Trieste-Salario district, not far from well-trudged paths through ancient sites but rarely visited by foreign tourists, a wonderful few hours can be spent experiencing the eccentric side of the city’s 19th and 20th century architecture by combining a short visit to the genteel Quartiere Coppedè with a longer stroll around Rome’s park of follies, Villa Torlonia, just 15 minutes’ walk away.
+Nestled in Rome’s leafy, upmarket Trieste-Salario district, not far from well-trudged paths through ancient sites yet rarely visited by foreign tourists, a wonderful few hours can be spent experiencing the eccentric side of the city’s 19th and 20th century architecture by combining a short visit to the genteel Quartiere Coppedè with a longer stroll around Rome’s park of follies, Villa Torlonia, just 15 minutes’ walk away.

-Just a block from the busy suburban artery of Viale Regina Margherita, in the sought-after residential district between Corso Trieste and Parioli, the Quartiere Coppedè is a crossroads of four city blocks, concentrated around a central fountain.
+Just a block from the busy suburban artery of Viale Regina Margherita, in a sought-after residential district between Corso Trieste and Parioli, the Quartiere Coppedè is a crossroads of four city blocks, concentrated around a central fountain.
 Each building that makes up one corner of the block has a wildly different and fantastical style, which will be explained below.

 The entire zone was built between 1921 and 1927 by Florentine architect, artist, and sculptor Gino Coppedè (that final accent means the name is pronounced with emphasis on the last syllable: coh-peh-DEH).

-He was responsible for another six mansions in the surrounding streets, which are charming, but somewhat more pedestrian than the fantasies he created for the center of his quartiere.
+He was responsible for another six mansions in the surrounding streets, which are also charming, but somewhat more pedestrian than the fantasies he created for the center of his quartiere.